 note: Students should select courses from the economics, political science, and philosophy departments as part of their general education program.

 —Environmental Studies (Collateral Major)

-St. Clair (Administrative Coordinator).
+Ellis (Administrative Coordinator).

 The Environmental Studies Major is a collateral, interdisciplinary program which requires students to study environmental issues using the techniques and perspectives from a variety of academic disciplines.